bencooper222/benc-blog/src/pages/lasik/index.md

 ## Even good medical resources are bad

 The meme that WebMD will tell you literally any symptom is cancer is well deserved.
-But WebMD is trying to ride the SEO dragon and get clicks so whatever, good on them for finding a business model.
+But WebMD is trying to ride the SEO dragon and get clicks so whatever, good on them for finding a business model, I guess.
 On the other hand, Mayo Clinic brands itself as a serious online medical resource.
 However, if you go to [their page](https://www.mayoclinic.org/tests-procedures/lasik-eye-surgery/about/pac-20384774) on LASIK, you're treated to (after a good explanation of how it works, to be fair), a large enumeration of the risks with absolutely no context on how likely they are.
 Buried at the end is that the surgery works for more than 8/10 people (itself, a very